Smoking and cancer

 Giving up makes a difference

 Thanks to research, new policies and improved public awareness of the benefits of quitting, the proportion of smokers in the UK has halved in the last 50 years.
-Because of this, the number of people who die from lung cancer has been decreasing steadily since the 1980s.
+Because of this, the rate of people dying from lung cancer has been decreasing steadily since the 1980s.
 It takes time to see the benefit but giving up smoking saves lives.

-If you are a smoker, giving up smoking is the best present you can give yourself.
-There are many techniques you can try to help you join the increasing numbers of smokers who are quitting for good.
-You can find more advice on quitting, visit reducing the risk or the NHS smokefree website.
+If you are a smoker, giving up smoking is the best present you can give yourself, your friends and family.
+There are many techniques you can try to help you join the hundreds of thousands of smokers who’ve already quit for good.
+For more information and advice on quitting, visit reducing the risk or the NHS smokefree website.

 Find out more about smoking

-- The scientific evidence linking smoking to cancer
+- The stats and evidence linking smoking to cancer

 Question about cancer?
 Contact our information nurse team